mehmedaltug/zed-windows-portable/README.md

-## Portable Mode Wrapper
+## Zed Portable Mode Launcher

-A simple portable mode wrapper that launches Zed Editor in portable mode.
+A simple portable mode launcher that starts Zed Editor in a portable manner.
 File structure should look like this:

 ```
  │